pymupdf/PyMuPDF-Optional-Material/docs/matrix.rst

       :type: float

+   .. attribute:: isRectilinear

+      Rectilinear means that no shearing is present and that any rotations are integer multiples of 90 degrees.
+Usually this is used to confirm that (axis-aligned) rectangles before the transformation are still axis-aligned rectangles afterwards.

+      :type: bool

 Remarks 1
 ---------
-This class adheres to the sequence protocol, so components can be accessed via their index, too.
+This class adheres to the sequence protocol, so components can be maintained via their index, too.
 Also refer to :ref:`SequenceTypes`.

 Remarks 2
 ---------
 Changes of matrix properties and execution of matrix methods can be executed consecutively.
 This is the same as multiplying the respective matrices.

-Matrix multiplications are **not commutative** -- changing the execution sequence in general changes the result.
+Matrix multiplication is **not commutative** -- changing the execution sequence in general changes the result.
 So it can quickly become unclear which result a transformation will yield.

 To keep results foreseeable for a series of transformations, Adobe recommends the following approach (:ref:`AdobeManual`, page 206):